SamShowalter/Python-Archive/README.md

 # Python-Archive
-Material and Projects I will use while learning Python
+Material I used while learning Python.
+Maybe they will help you too.